 Europe’s East - Ideas for the EU’s Policy vis-à-vis its Eastern Neighbors Published: 21 September 2010 Prior to the 11.
 Annual Foreign Policy Conference, we offer suggestions in this matter for a green policy towards the Eastern neighbors of the EU, different views and possible strategies.

 How to stop Bosnia and Herzegovina from further deteriorating?
 Time for a new transatlantic initiative Published: 17 September 2010 In May 2010, the Heinrich-Böll-Foundation and the Democratization Policy Council organized a policy roundtable in Berlin: “How to stop Bosnia and Herzegovina from further deteriorating?
 Time for a new transatlantic initiative”.
 The expert meeting brought together policy makers and analysts from Europe and America, including representatives from international organizations in Bosnia, with their counterparts from Germany.
-By Kurt Bassuener and Bodo Weber
+Kurt Bassuener and Bodo Weber